TW-Robotics/SAMYControl/README.md

   - BPMNbasedController (XXXXX = BPMN): the input used for describing the controller/desired behaviour should be a SAMYBPMN file (and probbably an additional configuration file)

 The XXXXXbasedController receives the system state from the SAMYControlInterface in a standardized form, and returns the next action to be performed by the system also described in a standardized form.
-The SAMYControlInterface passes the new system state automatically every time the system state changes, and every time expects to get a Standard System-Action as response.
+The SAMYControlInterface passes the new system state automatically to the XXXXXbasedController every time the system state changes, and every time expects to get a Standard System-Action as response.

 ## SAMYControllerBase
 All the controllers that use the SAMYControllerBase should inherit from SAMYControllerBase.
 SAMYControllerBase is a very basic class that enforces a certain pattern to be used by the XXXXXbasedController controller.